Summer Peach Apricot Pie

 - 3/4 tsp salt

-- 1 tbsp heaping icing sugar (optional)
+- 1 tbsp heaping powdered sugar optional

-- 2/3 cup shortening
+- 2/3 cup shortening lard

 - 1/4 cup water

-Peach & Apricot Pie Filling
+Peach Apricot Pie Filling:

-- 3 cups sliced peaches (remove skins first)
+- 3 cups sliced fresh ripe peaches

-- 1 cup sliced apricots (you don’t have to remove the skins)
+- 1 cup sliced fresh ripe apricots

-- 3/4 cup sugar
+- 3/4 cup granulated sugar

-- 1 tbsp cornstarch
+- 1 tbsp cornstarch or all purpose flour

 - 1 tbsp lemon juice